-It’s better by far to learn to shade properly with a range of pencils.
+It’s better to learn to shade properly with a range of graphite pencils.
 Start lighter and build up.
 Don’t start too dark.

-Even the most subtle gradations can be achieved with the right choice of pencil.
+Even the most subtle gradations can be achieved with the right grade of pencil.
 I will use the side of the hardest 9H to blend the faintest tones you can imagine.

 Get to know your tools.
-Choose one brand of quality pencils and stick to them.
+For the best results, choose one brand of quality pencils and stick to them.
 Don’t mix brands, the grading system is not universal.

-Experiment on different papers.
+Experiment with different papers.
 Try rough and smooth.
 Build up the dark tones using layers instead of jumping in with the darkest grades first.

 It’s only once you know what’s possible that you can go on to manipulate your effects confidently by blending.